Many people viewing the picture of Tant Skateboard pimping her ride might think “I could have taken that”.

-So in fact it took several hours to take that picture, which was part of a project to promote the children's books about a youthful old lady, Tant Skateboard.
+So in fact it took several hours to take that picture.

 Once we had permission, we had to wait for good weather and at short notice find a time when we were both free.
-Once there, we had to find the right pile of junk, which I wanted to be 'interesting', sunlit since it would be too big for me to be able to light artificially, with enough space in front for me to get separation from the model, and with shade around the model so I could control the light there.
+Once there, we had to find the right pile of junk, which I wanted to be ‘interesting’, sunlit since it would be too big for me to be able to light artificially, and with enough space in front for me to get separation from the model.

-Full sun on the model would have made her squint, and would have cast heavy shadows, but more importantly it would have made the sparks hard to see.
-So I chose to light the model with flash, which meant lugging in additional lighting.
-I could have used small strobes on battery power but would have been struggling to match the bright sunlight.
-Since the angle-grinder needed mains power we had to find an outlet anyway and join together a bunch of extension cords to reach our 'studio', so I could use big mains-powered flashguns.
+Then there was the lighting, which was good on the background, but the model space was in complete shadow, which meant lugging in additional lighting.
+I could have used small strobes on battery power but would have been struggling to match the bright sunlight, and since the angle grinder needed mains power we had to find an outlet anyway and join together a bunch of extension cords to reach our ‘studio’, so I could use big studio flashguns.
 The trick with mixed lighting is to complement the natural light, not fight it, which meant climbing up on the junk to get the key light in the right place to look like natural sunlight.
-Then I wanted some backlight and fill to avoid deep shadows, which took more time to get just right, avoiding too much light on the sparks.
+Then I wanted some backlight and fill to avoid deep shadows.

 Finally we could actually think about the images, compose the skateboard and tools, and pose the model.
 Then it was really easy – just press the button.